On the Artal--Carmona--Cogolludo construction: Introduction

 In the two exceptional cases, the fundamental group is unknown (at least, to the author).
 I expect that these groups are also abelian, as well as those of the non-real curves in \autoref{tab.sextics}.
-The proof of this theorem is explained in \autoref{proof.pi1}.
+The\mnote{extended} proof of this theorem is partially based upon~\cite{Orevkov:equations}; it is explained in \autoref{proof.pi1}, and all technical details are found in~\cite{degt:equations}.

 \remark The sets of singularities \lineref{A12+A6+A1}, \lineref{A10+A8+A1}, \lineref{A9+A6+A4}, and \lineref{A8+A6+A4+A1} are realized by three Galois conjugate curves each.
 In each case, only one of the three curves is real, and \emph{only for this real curve} the fundamental group $\pi_1=\CG6$ has been computed. \endremark